RaiMan/sikulix2testjar/README.md

 # sikulix2testjar
-container for testing and usage with jar based features
+container for testing and usage with jar based features (contains scripts and images)